St Matthew Passion

 Jesus

-Go into the city to such a man,
+Go into the city to a certain man and

 Evangelist